-

 Original Date Announced

 April 10, 2025The New York Times reports that the Trump administration is purposely misclassifying certain living immigrants as dead--and effectively terminating their Social Security numbers--to encourage them to "self-deport."
-The Social Security Administration added earlier this week more than 6,300 immigrants whose legal statuses had been revoked to its death database, which is used to track dead people who should no longer receive benefits.
-The initial names added are limited to individuals whom the administration alleges are convicted criminals and “suspected terrorists,” but officials said that the effort could broaden to include undocumented immigrants.
+The Social Security Administration (SSA) added to its death database earlier this week more than 6,300 immigrants whose legal statuses had been revoked, thereby classifying them as dead people who should no longer receive benefits.
+The initial names added are limited to individuals alleged by the administration to be convicted criminals and “suspected terrorists,” but officials said the effort could broaden to include undocumented immigrants.

 Trump 2.0 [ID #1680]

-2025.04.10 Reported: Social Security Lists Thousands of Migrants as Dead to Prompt Them to ‘Self-Deport’ - New York TimesCurrent Status
+2025.04.10 Reported: Social Security Lists Thousands of Migrants as Dead to Prompt Them to ‘Self-Deport’ - New York TimesSubsequent Trump and Court Action(s)

 NoneOriginal Trump Policy Status